lugino-emeritus/py-ntlib/README.md

 ## sofficectl

-Helps connecting python with an Openoffice or Libreoffice file using `uno`.
+Helps connecting python with an OpenOffice or LibreOffice file using `uno`.
 Especially for Libreoffice calc useful.
 It uses tcp port 3103 by default.

 ```py
 import ntlib.sofficectl.calctools as calctools